Azores Part 1: Getting Around

-PRO TIP: On SATA, carry on bags can only weigh about 14 pounds.
+TRAVELER’S TIP: On SATA, carry-on bags can only weigh about 14 pounds.
 If it’s over you are required to check them – which is free.
-NBD, but a heads up would have been nice.
+NBD, but a heads-up would have been nice.

-I’d highly recommend booking through Autatlantis – they have multiple locations around the island, including the airport.
-If you are traveling with 2, or solo, the Smart ForTwo car is the one you’ll want – at 20 euro per day, with unlimited mileage, it’s a steal.
+I’d highly recommend booking a rental car through Autatlantis – they have multiple locations around the island, including the airport.
+If you are traveling with two people, or solo, the Smart ForTwo car is the one you’ll want – at 20 euro per day, with unlimited mileage, it’s a steal.
 And most of them are automatic (and surprisingly fun to drive!).
 Make sure you email them to reserve an automatic if you aren’t incredibly familiar with stick shift.
 The hills are killer and we really needed that automatic.
-The Smart Car just barely fits 2 American-carry-on-sized bags in the “trunk”, so pack accordingly!
+The Smart Car just barely fits two American-carry-on-sized bags in the “trunk”, so pack accordingly!
 No big luggage here.

 The island is incredibly clean and is full of amenities – just when you think are “off the beaten path” and about to go on a big adventure through the jungle, the trails end up being well marked and maintained.
 Everywhere on the island also felt very safe.
 We saw no panhandling, and lots of people cleaning the streets, beaches and public areas.

-We walked around Ponta Delgata quite a bit while staying in Sao Roque – the cobblestone sidewalks are works of art.
-I’m glad I brought good walking boots, my heels would have been destroyed.
+We walked around Ponta Delgada quite a bit while staying in Sao Roque – the cobblestone sidewalks are works of art.
+I’m glad I brought good walking boots, any fancy heels would have been destroyed by the choppy stones.